 Our school is one of differentiation, diversity and inclusion and we see each student as a unique learner, with unique opportunities and unique potential.
 We understand that some students require specific strategies to face learning challenges and others to engage more deeply in enrichment opportunities.

-Our Academic Services team is made up of specialised teachers, psychologists and educational assistants who offer in-class, small group, individual support and specialist programs to provide for students’ broad sets of needs.
-It is done so within an environment of collaboration and inclusion to ensure that students stay connected and engaged with learning for longer periods of time.
+Our Student Services team includes specialised teachers, psychologists and educational assistants who offer in-class, small group, individual support and specialist programs to provide for students’ broad sets of needs.
+It is done within an environment of collaboration and inclusion to ensure that students stay connected and engaged with learning for the long-term.

 Strategies to support learning